Shadowrun: Hong Kong

 Shadowrun: Hong Kong is a turn-based tactical role-playing video game set in the Shadowrun universe.
 It was developed and published by Harebrained Schemes, who previously developed Shadowrun Returns and its standalone expansion, Shadowrun: Dragonfall - Director's Cut.
 It includes a new single-player campaign and also shipped with a level editor that lets players create their own Shadowrun campaigns and share them with other players.

-In January 2015, Harebrained Schemes launched a Kickstarter campaign in order to fund additional features and content they wanted to add to the game, but determined would not have been possible with their current budget.
+In January 2015, Harebrained Schemes launched a Kickstarter campaign to fund additional features and content they wanted to add to the game that would not have been possible with the original budget.
 The initial funding goal of US$100,000 was met in only a few hours.
 The campaign ended the following month, receiving over $1.2 million.

 The game was developed with an improved version of the engine used with Shadowrun Returns and Dragonfall.
 Harebrained Schemes decided to develop the game only for Microsoft Windows, OS X, and Linux, so that they did not have to factor in the hardware limitations of tablets, as they did with their previous Shadowrun games.
 The game was released worldwide in August 2015.
 An extended edition, featuring a new campaign, a developer commentary, and bug fixes for the original game, was released in February 2016.
 The update was released for free for everybody who owned the original game.
 Shadowrun Trilogy, a remastered compilation game that includes Shadowrun Returns, Shadowrun Dragonfall: Director's Cut, and Shadowrun: Hong Kong, launched on Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on June 21, 2022.